amanrai31/React2/README4.md

 **Context lets you write components that “adapt to their surroundings” and display themselves differently depending on where (or, in other words, in which context) they are being rendered.**

 How context works might remind you of CSS property inheritance.
-In CSS, you can specify color: blue for a <div>, and any DOM node inside of it, no matter how deep, will inherit that color unless some other DOM node in the middle overrides it with color: green.
+In CSS, you can specify color: blue for a `<div>`, and any DOM node inside of it, no matter how deep, will inherit that color unless some other DOM node in the middle overrides it with color: green.
 Similarly, in React, the only way to override some context coming from above is to wrap children into a context provider with a different value.

 In CSS, different properties like color and background-color don’t override each other.
-You can set all  <div>’s color to red without impacting background-color.
+You can set all `<div>` color to red without impacting background-color.
 Similarly, different React contexts don’t override each other.

 ### Before you use context